faye/faye-websocket-ruby/README.md

 If the client and server agree on a protocol, both the client- and server-side socket objects expose the selected protocol through the `ws.protocol` property.
-If they cannot agree on a protocol to use, the client closes the connection.

 ## WebSocket API